 About the project: An Inclusive Cultural Sector in the Nordics

-Arts Council Norway is the project leader for a three year effort to identify challenges and solutions for inclusiveness in the Nordic cultural sector.
+An Inclusive Cultural Sector in the Nordics is a three-year effort (2017-2019) to identify challenges and solutions for inclusiveness both in the professional and volunteer cultural sector.

 The project takes point of departure in gathering and sharing knowledge across the Nordic countries.
 The project has an arts-centred approach to embracing diversity and will explore how organisations, institutions and artists can enrich the work they do by embracing a wide range of diverse influences and practices.

 Main goals for the project